Jeison-Gosh/Finances-CTR/README.md

-# Finances CTL
+# Finances ConTrolleR
 ## The secure app to control your finances💵💰

-Finances ctl is a simple app to control your finances, you could import or export data in format CSV, PDF, save your financial income and expenses and protect your data also will got a free API to connect this app to anothers applications.
+Finances ctr is a simple app to control your finances, you could import or export data in format CSV, PDF, save your financial income and expenses and protect your data also will got a free API to connect this app to anothers applications.